igorski/VSTSID/README.md

 ### Building the plugin

-Update _CMakeLists.txt_ to point to your VST SDK installation folder.
 Run CMake to generate the Makefiles for your environment, e.g.:

     cmake .